damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 building your website under the `public/` folder (`jekyll build -d public/`).

-Wait for the build process to complete.
-You can track the progress in the Builds page of your project.
+While you Wait for the build process to complete, you can track the progress in the Builds page of your project.
 Once it starts, it probably won't take longer than a few minutes.
 Once the build is finished, your website will be available at `https://YOURUSERNAME.gitlab.io`.
-Note that GitLab already provides TLS certificates to all subdomains of `gitlab.io`.
+Note that GitLab already provides TLS certificates to all subdomains of `gitlab.io` (but it has some limitations, so please [refer to the documentation for more](limitation)).
 So if you don't want to add a custom domain, you're done.

 ## Configuring the TLS certificate of your custom domain.